Smell test: Will Initiative 732 carbon tax spike household electricity costs?

 Supporters of the initiative say it would result in a 25-cent increase in gasoline prices, which would be offset by increased low-income family tax rebates, lower business taxes and a reduction in the state sales tax.

-But opponents of I-732 say the plan also would increase household electricity costs by 20 percent — a number the initiative’s supporters dispute.
+But opponents of I-732 said the plan also would increase household electricity costs by 20 percent — a number the initiative’s supporters dispute.

 The claims: During this election season, the No on 732 campaign, which is sponsored by the Association of Washington Business, has claimed the initiative would significantly increase energy costs for families.